This post contains affiliate links. We may earn a commission if you buy through these links.

 Few tales of survival are as harrowing and suspenseful as those of people who endure the brutality of war.
 Rescue Dawn epitomizes that by depicting the real-life events and struggles of German American pilot Dieter Dengler (Bale) and his fellow prisoners of war during the Vietnam War.

 This film isn’t for the faint of heart.
-What transpires over the two-hour-and-six-minute film will have watchers sitting at their edge of their seats with anticipation.
-The movie’s unexpected outcome serves as a testament of the unwavering strength, fortitude, and spirit of America’s military personnel and individuals willing to do whatever it takes to survive in the face of sheer evil.
+What transpires over the two-hour-and-six-minute film will have watchers sitting anxiously at the edge of their seats.
+The movie’s unexpected outcome is a testament to the unwavering strength, fortitude, and spirit of America’s military personnel and individuals willing to do whatever it takes to survive in the face of sheer evil.

 The Grey (2011)